aboutcode-org/scancode-toolkit/README.rst

 If you have a problem, a suggestion or found a bug, please enter a ticket at: https://github.com/nexB/scancode-toolkit/issues

-For other questions, discussions and chats, we have:
+For other questions, discussions, and chats, we have:

 - a mailing list at https://lists.sourceforge.net/lists/listinfo/aboutcode-discuss